GuyAllard/TorqueProfTool/README.md

 [GraphViz](http://www.graphviz.org) to visualize the call graph.
 [xdot](https://github.com/jrfonseca/xdot.py) for interactive visualization (requires [PyGTK](http://www.pygtk.org))
 ### Installation
-either clone the repository using `git clone https://github.com/GuyAllard/TorqueProfTool`
+Either clone the repository using `git clone https://github.com/GuyAllard/TorqueProfTool`
-or download [this zip](https://github.com/GuyAllard/TorqueProfTool/archive/master.zip) and extract to the desired location.
+or download [this zip](https://github.com/GuyAllard/TorqueProfTool/archive/master.zip) and extract it to the desired location.
-Add the TorqueProfTool directory to your systems PATH variable.
+Add the TorqueProfTool directory to your system PATH variable.

 ## Usage
 ```